Politics The responses of 1500 U.S. adults to a survey that asked... | Channels for Pearson+

 1

-Step 1: Identify the total number of survey respondents.
-From the problem, we know that the total number of respondents is 1500.
+Step 2: Identify the total number of respondents in the survey, which is given as 1500.
+This will serve as the denominator for calculating probabilities.

-Step 2: Determine the number of respondents who identify as 'Conservative' and 'Very Conservative' from the Pareto chart.
-From the chart, the number of 'Conservative' respondents is 285, and the number of 'Very Conservative' respondents is 195.
+Step 3: From the Pareto chart, determine the number of respondents in the 'unsure' category and the 'moderate' category.
+These values will serve as the numerators for their respective probabilities.

-Step 3: Add the number of 'Conservative' and 'Very Conservative' respondents to find the total number of people in these categories.
-This gives us 285 + 195.
+Step 4: Add the counts of the 'unsure' and 'moderate' categories together to find the total number of respondents who fall into either of these two categories.

 Verified video answer for a similar problem: